Rainymood/rainymood.github.io/_posts/2017-03-14-how-to-memorise-pi.md

     14, 15, 92, 65, 35, ...

 The number 14 contains the numbers 1 and 4.
 Using the system above this translates to "tr".
-I put an "o" in there and you get the word "tor" (beatle in Dutch).
+I put an "o" in there and you get the word "tor" (beetle in Dutch).

     14 => "tr" => "tor" (beatle)